-This natural hormonal shift can be magnified by life in the 21st Century and the abundance of xenoestrogens in our lifestyles.
-Xenoestrogens imitate estrogen and are found in modern diets and water, plastics, environmental pollutants and items like household cleaners and personal care products like skincare and makeup.
+These hormonal shifts are a natural occurrence.
+However, they can be magnified by life in the 21st Century and the abundance of xenoestrogens in our lifestyles.
+Xenoestrogens imitate estrogen and are found in modern diets and water, plastics and environmental pollutants.
+Many items like household cleaners and personal care products like skincare and makeup contain them.

-Estrogen dominance has been linked to conditions like fibroids, endometriosis, fibrocystic breasts, headaches, mood swings, weight gain, allergies and accentuated menopausal symptoms.
+Estrogen dominance has been linked to many conditions.
+These include fibroids, endometriosis, fibrocystic breasts, headaches, mood swings, weight gain, allergies and accentuated menopausal symptoms.

 Excess estrogen has also been associated with thyroid dysfunction, autoimmune disease and hormone-dependent cancers such as breast, ovarian and uterine.

 - Spider or varicose veins

 Excess estrogen is usually filtered out of our body via the liver.
 Therefore to combat estrogen dominance we need to address liver health.
 The liver has two detoxification pathways but unfortunately for many of us they’re not working optimally.
 Dr Libby explains it well:

 “High levels of estrogen are usually the result of the liver recycling estrogen, rather than detoxifying it.
 The liver has to change estrogen before it can be elimimated.
 But if the biochemical pathways for estrogen detoxification are congested and are too busy dealing with other ‘liver-loaders’, estrogen gets recycled rather than detoxified,” she says.